RocketDerp/April14_2025/Quotes_Pile/Specific/Campbell_True_Story_Magazines.md

 # Campbell: True Story Magazines

-So there is this next problem of mythology—to help the individual face the approaching darkness and mystery of death.
+So there is this next problem of mythology — to help the individual face the approaching darkness and mystery of death.
 Man is the only animal in the world that knows and anticipates his own death and must face it in his mind, lest he become disoriented.
 And you know what all of the myths do?

 They place a happy land beyond death so that the individual may go through that door with confidence.